terminalkitten/django-insights/docs/installation.md

 ```

 You now have a database containing all insights from your application.

+Note: You need to run the `python manage.py collect_insights` command each time you want to update data on your dashboard.
+In production, you can setup a cron job to call this command at regular intervals depending on your use case.

 You can inspect this database yourself with `sqlite3 db/insights.db` - or - you can use the Django Insights dashboard.